heheshang/AuroraPlan/Rust for Rustaceans.md

 no File or println!.
 Furthermore, the device may have so little memory that dynamic memory allocation is a luxury you can’t afford, and thus anything that allocates memory on the fly is a no-go—say goodbye to Box and Vec.
-Rather than force developers to carefully avoid those basic constructs in such environments, Rust provides a way to opt out of anything but the core functionality of the language: the #![no_std] attribute.
+- Rather than force developers to carefully avoid those basic constructs in such environments, Rust provides a way to opt out of anything but the core functionality of the language: the #![no_std] attribute.
 This is a cratelevel attribute (#!) that switches the prelude (see the box on page 213) for the crate from std::prelude to core::prelude so that you don’t accidentally depend on anything outside of core that might not work in your target environment.
-Rust Without the Standard Library 213
-However, that is all the #![no_std] attribute does—it does not prevent you from bringing in the standard library explicitly with extern std.
+- However, that is all the #![no_std] attribute does—it does not prevent you from bringing in the standard library explicitly with extern std.
 This may be surprising, as it means a crate marked #![no_std] may in fact not be compatible with a target environment that does not support std, but this